 Did I mention this soup only takes about 30 minutes?

 If you’re looking for a vegetarian version of a warming, comforting soup, check out the Wild Rice Soup from Lindsay at Veggie Balance!

 If you make one of my recipes, be sure to post it on social media and tag me at @perrysplate or #perrysplate so I can send you some love!

 1 quart chicken broth (homemade if possible!)

-Bring the broth to a low simmer in a medium pot.
+- Bring the coconut oil to medium-high heat in a large pot.

-Removed the chicken, shred or dice, and put it back into the pot.
+- Removed the chicken, shred or dice, and put it back into the pot.
 Add lemon juice and season with salt and pepper to taste.
+Ladle into bowls.